croyleje/lsp-default.nvim/doc/md/api-reference.md

   * `trigger`: String.
 It must be a valid keyboard shortcut.
 This will be used as a keybinding to trigger the completion menu manually.
 Actually, it will be able to toggle the completion menu.
 You'll be able to show and hide the menu with the same keybinding.

   * `use_fallback`: Boolean.
 Default value is `false`.
-When enabled lsp-zero will try to complete using the words in the current buffer.
+When enabled lsp-default will try to complete using the words in the current buffer.
 And when an LSP server is attached to the buffer, it will replace the fallback completion with the LSP completions.

   * `keyword_pattern`: String.
 Regex pattern used by the autocomplete implementation.
 Default value is `"[[:keyword:]]"`.

   * `update_on_delete`: Boolean.
 Default value is `false`.
-Turns out Neovim will hide the completion menu when you delete a character, so when you enable this option lsp-zero will trigger the menu again after you press `<backspace>`.
+Turns out Neovim will hide the completion menu when you delete a character, so when you enable this option lsp-default will trigger the menu again after you press `<backspace>`.
 This will only happen with LSP completions, the fallback completion updates automatically (again, this is Neovim's default behavior).
-This option is disabled by default because it requires lsp-zero to bind the backspace key, which may cause conflicts with other plugins.
+This option is disabled by default because it requires lsp-default to bind the backspace key, which may cause conflicts with other plugins.

   * `select_behavior`: String.
 Default value is `"select"`.
 Configures what happens when you select an item in the completion menu.
 When the value is `"insert"` Neovim will insert the text of the item in the buffer.
 When the value is `"select"` nothing happens, Neovim will only highlight the item in the menu, the text in the buffer will not change.